richard-weinhold/pomato/README.md

 Model Structure
 ---------------
-The model is structured in three interconnected parts:
+The model is structured in three interconnected parts :
-    - Data Management: Data input, processing and result analysis.
+  * Data Management: Data input, processing and result analysis.
-    - Market Model: Calculation of the economic dispatch based on the dataset and chosen grid representation. asd asd
+  * Market Model: Calculation of the economic dispatch based on the dataset and chosen grid representation. asd asd
-    - Grid Model: Providing grid representation for economic dispatch calculation in chosen granularity (N-0, N-1, FBMC, NTC, copperplate) and analysis for ex-post analysis of the market result.
+  * Grid Model: Providing grid representation for economic dispatch calculation in chosen granularity (N-0, N-1, FBMC, NTC, copperplate) and analysis for ex-post analysis of the market result.

 Documentation
 -------------
-Comprehensive documentation is available [here.](https://pomato.readthedocs.io/)
+Comprehensive documentation is available on [https://pomato.readthedocs.io/](https://pomato.readthedocs.io/).

 Installation
 ------------